danykoud/babes_names/README.md

 ## Project Goal :

-The goal of the project is to visualize the most popular names in the USA (by state or per year) from 1980 to 2018.
+The goal of the project is to visualize the most popular babies'names  (by state and per year) from 1980 to 2018.

 ## Work Process <hr/>

 #### ETL: EXTRACT - TRANSFORM - LOAD

 * Extraction:
-  We extracted our first tables from the social security webside as text files.
-The tables were diapached by state since we chose to work with the popula name by state, we had rougthly 52 tables in total.
+  We extracted our first tables from the social security website.
+We had roughly 52 tables in total.
 Our second table is the USA latitude and longitude for each state that we extracted from Kaggle.

     + Sources: